 The people of CommUnity Crisis Services and Food Bank, formerly The Crisis Center, are passionate about treating individuals in crisis as valuable human beings.
 From this passion comes the ability to excel at providing practical help.
-We are the only crisis intervention agency accredited by CONTACT USA in the state of Iowa.
+We are the only crisis intervention agency accredited by International Council for Helplines in the state of Iowa.

 CommUnity’s work is fueled by gifts of time, talent, and treasure from local people and organizations.
 These contributors are inspired by the tangible results achieved by CommUnity: